-A Victorian revival style structure, the C.F.
-Lott Home was built in 1856 by “Judge” Lott, a gold-rush pioneer who helped form California’s government and started the first Citrus Exchange in California.
-Although now over 150 years old, only two generations have lived in this house.
+In 1856, “Judge” Lott, a gold-rush pioneer who helped form California’s government and started the first Citrus Exchange in California, built the Lott home.
 Much of the original furnishings are on display to help tell the story of how the well-to-do lived “out west.”
 The collection includes antique furnishings, paintings, rugs, textiles, clothes, silver, and glassware from the period 1849-1910.
-A tour of the house reveals stories of the Lott family and their importance to early California (the Judge was also a State Senator).
+A tour of the house reveals stories of the Lott family and their importance to early California (the Judge was also a State Senator) as well as some unusual features, including the surprise built into the fireplace and an art-deco bathroom.
 It also retells his daughter, Cornelia’s, love story with Jesse Sank and their eventual happiness.
-The house contains some unusual features, including the surprise built into the fireplace and an art-deco bathroom.
+Although now over 150 years old, only two generations have lived in this house.

 - $3 Adults ($2.50/each for AAA members or groups of 15 or more)

 - Group/classroom tours on Tuesday and Wednesdays by prior arrangement.
 Please call (530) 538-2508